Daltons 40L Garden Time Compost

 Climate: a tropical tree that grows well in all frost -free climates, although extra protection is required in cold climates during establishment.

 Soil: prefers a well-drained soil enriched with compost and manure.
-Avoid artificial fertilisers unless they are designed for New Zealand natives.
+Avoid artificial fertilisers unless they are designed for Australian natives.

 Position: full sun, protected from strong winds.